-How can one be sure his or hers is a call to further ministry?
-How does one know God’s desire for his or her life?
+How can one be sure theirs is a call to further ministry?
+How does one know God’s desire for their life?
 How does one know that what one is experiencing is a divine prompting?
 These are essential discernment questions.
 In addition to prayer, it is helpful to explore other avenues of interest to expand the mind and heart in multiple directions to find where any resonance occurs.
 Read Scripture and talk with clergy in one’s community of worship.
 Even while testing out other interests, one should continue to pursue the study of Scripture, church history, devotional writings, and other readings of spiritual or religious interest.
-If possible, one should find a means of giving life to this reading by means of a discussion group, or in conversation with one’s clergy person.
-In addition to the readings, make an opportunity to talk at some regular interval with the clergy person, who not only has personally experienced the discernment process, but also is capable of offering a confidential, supportive and honest environment for exploration of one’s call.
+If possible, one should find a means of giving life to this reading by means of a discussion group, or in conversation with the sponsoring priest.
+In addition to the readings, make an opportunity to talk at some regular interval with the sponsoring priest, who not only has personally experienced the discernment process, but also is capable of offering a confidential, supportive, and honest environment for exploration of one’s call.
 To find a list of books to aid in this step of discernment, click here.

 Be active in the faith community

 One should not retreat to solitude for discernment.
 While there are necessary times for solitude and quiet during the process, being active in one’s congregation may be the single most important factor in understanding one’s call.
 If possible, one should participate in as broad and deep a way as possible.
 This breadth and depth of service is helpful at many levels.
 Such service also allows one a chance to see and experience the widest range possible of parish life, test interests and skills, and provide a deepened sense of the life of the laity.
 And, perhaps most importantly, this active engagement with ministry groups will allow one to test and explore leadership skills.
-If one should encounter or witness some negativity in the course of this service, talk this over with the clergy person.
+If one should encounter or witness some negativity in the course of this service, talk this over with the sponsoring priest.
 But one should not be discouraged unnecessarily by it—negative things occur in Christian communities just as they do in other situations.

 One should also seek out and regularly meet with a spiritual director other than the community’s clergy leader.
 This person can be a prayerful, discerning presence on the journey.
 The selection of a spiritual director is also an exercise of discernment: gender, faith tradition, and personality are just a few of the variables to consider.
-For help in finding a spiritual director, contact: Stillpoint or CenterQuest.
+For more information about finding a spiritual director, click here.

-For more instructions on the role of the sponsoring clergy, click here.
+For more instructions on the role of the sponsoring priest, click here.

-Once the sponsoring clergy leader and seeker conclude the initial exploration, and agree that further exploration of a call is appropriate, the next step is establishment of a Congregational Discernment Committee (CDC).
-Committee members (approximately 6-8 people) are appointed by the clergy person in consultation with the seeker and should represent the variety of congregational concerns.
+Once the sponsoring priest and discerner have concluded the initial exploration, and agree that further exploration of a call is appropriate, the next step is establishment of a Congregational Discernment Committee (CDC).
+Committee members (approximately 6-8 people) are appointed by the clergy person in consultation with the discerner and should represent the variety of congregational concerns.

-These thoughtful, prayerful parishioners commit to be members of the CDC for approximately one year to support the seeker on their discernment journey for lay or ordained ministry.
-The composition of the CDC should include those who know the seeker well and others who do not.
-A seeker who is actively involved in a ministry outside the congregation, such as a hospital, prison or shelter, may wish to include someone who knows them in that context.
+These thoughtful, prayerful parishioners commit to be members of the CDC for approximately one year to support the discerner on their discernment journey for lay or ordained ministry.
+The composition of the CDC should include those who know the discerner well and others who do not.
+A discerner who is actively involved in a ministry outside the congregation, such as a hospital, prison or shelter, may wish to include someone who knows them in that context.
 Strive for a demographic representation of the congregation for the best chance of different perspectives and breadth of experiences.

-If at all possible, the CDC should not include members of the Vestry or Bishop’s Committee.* This presents a conflict of interest.
-In addition, neither the parish clergy or the seeker’s spouse or partner can be members of the CDC.
+If at all possible, the CDC should not include members of the Vestry or Bishop’s Committee.* In addition, neither the sponsoring priest nor the discerner’s spouse/partner can be members of the CDC.
 However, both the sponsoring priest and the discerner’s spouse/partner are encouraged to attend the initial training to gather a sense of the discernment process.
 All clergy are asked to excuse themselves from participation in the CDC as the importance of lay discernment in this process is highly valued.
-The parish clergy will provide ongoing prayerful support and conversation during the seeker’s discernment, but it is crucial that the lay voice of the congregation be lifted up and the lay perspective represented clearly without interference or interpretation by the sponsoring priest, or any clergy who regularly speaks with the discerner.
+The sponsoring priest will provide ongoing prayerful support and conversation during the discerner’s time with the CDC, but it is crucial that the lay voice of the congregation be lifted up and the lay perspective represented clearly without interference or interpretation by the sponsoring priest, or any clergy who regularly speaks with the discerner.

-*If a congregational CDC cannot be formed from members in the local setting, the Clergy may discuss the possibility of a Regional Discernment Committee with the COM.
+*If a congregational CDC cannot be formed from members in the local setting, the sponsoring priest may discuss the possibility of a Regional Discernment Committee with the COM.

-The CDC’s primary function is to provide a forum for exploring the individual’s call.
-This exploration includes discussing the general meaning of ministry; looking specifically at differences in calls to lay and ordained ministries; reviewing the seeker’s life and spiritual history; and observing the seeker’s ongoing life and ministry within the congregation.
+The CDC’s primary function is to provide a forum for exploring the discerner’s call.
+This exploration includes discussing the general meaning of ministry; looking specifically at differences in calls to lay and ordained ministries; reviewing the discerner’s life and spiritual history; and observing the discerner’s ongoing life and ministry within the congregation.
 The Diocesan Commission on Ministry should be consulted regarding training for CDC members.
-At least one member of the CDC attend the Diocesan Discernment Informational Gathering with the discerner and the sponsoring priest; however, all other members of the CDC and the discerner’s spouse/partner are highly encouraged to attend.
+At least one member of the CDC must attend the Diocesan Discernment Informational Gathering with the discerner and the sponsoring priest; however, all other members of the CDC and the discerner’s spouse/partner are highly encouraged to attend.

-Whichever ministry track the individual ultimately pursues, the CDC provides a context for growth, not only for the applicant, but also for the other members, which leads to growth for the congregation and the diocese at large.
+Whatever ministry the discerner ultimately pursues, the CDC provides a context for growth, not only for the applicant, but also for the other members, which leads to growth for the congregation and the diocese at large.
 This growth is, in fact, the very proof that the team has succeeded in its work.

 Because of the critical nature of the CDC’s role, its members should be prayerful people who care deeply for the Church, who trust in the Holy Spirit to guide the process, who are able to be open, honest, fair, and compassionate.
 Each member of the committee must be committed to respect confidentiality.
 What is said in this team discernment process is an issue of absolute confidentiality.

-A CDC facilitator should be elected or appointed from among the members, whose role will be to manage scheduling and communications, and to guide the committee through the process.
+A CDC chair should be elected or appointed from among the members, whose role will be to manage scheduling and communications, and to guide the committee through the process.
 It can be helpful to rotate responsibility for opening and closing prayers as well as taking notes.
 The CDC should schedule themselves for regular monthly meetings, where all can commit to attend.
-The meetings with the seeker present should be about one hour long.
-After that, the seeker is excused and the committee can take a half hour or so to reflect on the discussion and plan for the next meeting.
+The meetings with the discerner present typically last one hour.
+After that, it is customary to excuse the discerner so that the committee can take a half hour or so to reflect on the discussion and plan for the next meeting.

 For a detailed discussion of suggested protocols for conducting meetings, click here.

 While the above link contains a good amount of information and suggestions for conducting the meetings, it is important to note a couple of additional ideas here.
-In addition to the basic rule of strict confidentiality, CDC members also should approach this work with the attitude that this process is intended to be helpful to the individual, the congregation and the church at large.
+In addition to the basic rule of strict confidentiality, CDC members also should approach this work with the attitude that this process is intended to be helpful to the discerner, the congregation and the church at large.
 Therefore, uppermost in their minds and conduct should be a sense of Christian love, justice and dignity for all persons.
-Trick questions or overly aggressive “interviewing” are counter to the aims of the process and can do untold harm to the seeker and/or members of the CDC.
+Trick questions or overly aggressive “interviewing” are counter to the aims of the process and can do untold harm to the discerner and/or members of the CDC.
 Remember, while being attentive and thorough, also relax and trust the process.
 There will be times where the desire to come to a quick conclusion may prevent the committee from doing deeper work and waiting for the Spirit to lead, so patience and trust is important.
 A mid-point check-in with a CDC mentor should be utilized to make sure the committee is on track and to resolve any other issues. **Note: this step – CDC Mentor mid-point check in – is still in the development stage.
 Until that time, it is not a requirement for proceeding on to the next step.

 When the committee has concluded its process, a report to the parish governing body is prepared.
 It should include the following: